WORCESTER TECHNICAL HIGH SCHOOL CULINARY & PASTRY ARTS

 I will be able to:

-• Mise en Place (set up and preparation)
+- Mise en Place (set up and preparation)

-• Understand Safe food handling and sanitation
+- Understand Safe food handling and sanitation

-• Cooking Techniques
+- Cooking Techniques

-• “Opening a New Restaurant”
+- “Opening a New Restaurant”

-• History of Culinary Arts
+- History of Culinary Arts

-• The student will be able to provide insight on product Availability
+Psychographic Studies - The student will be able to provide insight on product Availability

-• The student will have basic knowledge of culinary math
+- The Student will have basic knowledge of culinary math

-• The student will be able to identify the need for specific equipment
+- The Student will be able to identify the need for specific equipment

-• Food and Labor Costs will be assessed by the student
+- Food and Labor Costs will be assessed by the student

-• Menu Pricing will be performed by the student
+- Menu Pricing will be performed by the student

-• The student will have a nodding knowledge of nutrition
+student - The student will have a nodding knowledge of nutrition

-• Menu Content will be analyzed by the student
+- Menu Content will be analyzed by the student

-• NOCTI Exam Practical & Written
+- NOCTI Exam Practical & Written

-Instructional Methods & Assignments For the lecture portion of the course, the instructor will utilize smartboard projections, handouts, videos and demos.
+For the lecture portion of the course, the instructor will utilize smartboard projections, handouts, videos and demos.
 For the lab portions the student will follow written recipes and instructions given by instructor while producing assigned products and working with common commercial grade ingredients.
-Before EACH class it is the student’s responsibility to read any material or assignments given out as preparation for the class; to review and study the recipes or techniques that will be utilize; write out working recipes on index cards adjusted to reflect the quantities that will be produced.
-If student does not come prepare, they will not be allowed to enter lab and not receive credit for the day.
-No cards will be written during lecture.
-Student will not be allowed to enter lab and will not receive credit for the day.
+Before EACH class it is the student's responsibility to read any material or assignments given out as preparation for the class; to review and study the recipes or techniques that will be utilize; write out working recipes on index cards adjusted to reflect the quantities that will be produced.
+If a student does not come prepared, they will not be allowed to enter the lab and not receive credit for the day.
+No cards will be written during the lecture.
+Students will not be allowed to enter the lab and will not receive credit for the day.

-(0) will be given to any student that doesn’t not have a clean, well maintained full uniform on lab days.
+STUDENTS WILL BE REQUIRED TO BE FULLY DRESSED IN THE ACF APPROVED UNIFORM TO ENTER AND PARTICIPATE IN THE KITCHEN – NO EXCEPTIONS, Zero’s (0) will be given to any student that doesn’t not have a clean , well maintained full uniform on lab days.
 A Washer and Dryer along with laundry supplies are provided at school; each student will be responsible for their own laundry.

 Academic Expectations: